arinannp/kafka-spark/README.md

 ### .
-## How to Run an End to End Streaming Pipelines
+## How to Run an End to End Streaming Pipeline

 1. Pertama, jalankan python-producer apps dengan command:
 ```